yileijin/Attention-Transition/README.md

 ### Evaluation

 The evaluation is all conducted on GPT4, with a fixed prompt that defined in our /evaluation/evaluation.ipynb, you can check for detail.
+The scores present in paper are all generated from /evaluation/get_scores.ipynb files end with .json are our results

 Welcome to post an issue or send me an email if there are any questions
 email: yilei.jin123@gmail.com